ConfederacyOfGaia/Gaia/zephyrlands.md

 ## Geography

 The Zephyrlands cover a vast amount of land.
 They are bordered on the west by a vast ocean, to the north by frozen, inhospitible tundra, to the east by immense, craggy mountains, and to the south by endless desert.
-There a smaller mountain range that runs through the center of the continent to the sea, and an inland sea in north central.
-See the [map](map.md) for more exact details and dimensions.
+There is a smaller mountain range that runs through the center of the continent to the sea, and an inland sea in north central Enda.

 Distances in the Zephyrlands are measured in *wheels*: 1 wheel is defined as the distance a horse-drawn wagon can travel in a day, and is roughly 20 Earth miles.
 From north to south, the Zephyrlands measure about 45 wheels (about 900 miles), and 40 from East to West (about 800 miles).
-On the [map](map.md), each hex represents 1 wheel, and thus about 1 day's travel.
+On the map, each hex represents 1 wheel, and thus about 1 day's travel.

 ## Cultures